Strategies to Help Protect Your Wealth From Taxes

 Q: Does a Qualified Charitable Deduction (QCD) Count Toward My RMD?

 A: Yes.
 When you make a QCD, it can satisfy the required minimum distribution (RMD) that you have to take once you turn age 73.
 Keep in mind, when you use a QCD to donate to a charity, you are limited to $105,000 a year per taxpayer,2 and the distribution must be a direct transfer from a taxable IRA to the eligible charity.
 A QCD reduces your adjusted gross income and can help offset other taxes such as the tax you pay on your Social Security benefit.
 Note You need to be at least age 70½ at the time you plan to make the QCD.

 Consult With Your Wealth Team

-At Mariner Wealth Advisors, your wealth advisor, trust, estate planning and tax team are in-house and will work together with you and your wealth advisor on which wealth transfer strategies make sense for you to minimize taxes.
+Your wealth advisor, trust, estate planning and tax team are in-house and will work together with you on which wealth transfer strategies make sense for you to minimize taxes.

 Tax Guide: Your Resource for Year-Round Tax-Efficient Investing

 Year-round planning with an advisor could help improve your overall wealth plan.
 Find out more by downloading our tax guide.

 Investors should consider the investment objectives, risks, charges, and expenses associated with 529 plans before investing.
 More information about specific 529 plans is available in each issuer’s official statement, which should be read carefully before investing.

 The availability of tax or other benefits may be conditioned on meeting certain requirements, such as residency, purpose for or timing of distributions, or other factors as applicable.